Larry's Rebels: Further recording and success

 On the band's return to Auckland, Clark arranged a publicity stunt in which Morris rescued a Miss New Zealand contestant from a fall overboard from a cruise.
 The act was later admitted to be fake, but attention was drawn to the group's psychedelic light show - the first of its kind in New Zealand.
 The band revealed the show when they went back on tour in August 1967, playing in the Golden Disc Spectacular.
 Afterwards, Larry's Rebels spent the rest of 1967 and most of 1968 in Australia, performing in larger venues as the featured attraction.
 The band was exposed to the drug scene while touring, particularly Morris, who would be late for concerts as a result.
 An original composition by Morris and Williams, "Dreamtime", was released in November 1967, and garnered another hit when it charted at number four.
 The group continued to incorporate psychedelic influences into their music, which ended with an ill-fated single, "Fantasy".
 Despite the setback, the group restored their position in the charts with the song, "Halloween", placing at number six in July 1968.
 However, the stress of another tour caused Rouse to suffer a nervous breakdown and leave Larry's Rebels.
 Their next recording, the Top Ten hit "Do What You Gotta Do", featured Mal Logan as his replacement, and included Brian Henderson on organ.

 In early 1969, Morris, disillusioned by management, initiated a solo career.
 The last recording to include Morris was a take on Paul Revere and the Raiders' composition, "Mo'reen", which was released in February 1969 and charted at number four.
 He was replaced by the R&B singer Glyn Mason and the group changed its name to The Rebels.
 With Mason fronting the band, they achieved a surprising number one hit when it was thought the group was on the verge of breaking up with "My Son John" in March 1969.
 However, after permanently moving to Australia later in the month, the band failed to replicate their success.
 Their second album Madrigal was considered uneven and a single flopped in January 1970, which caused the group to disband.

+Larry Morris died at his home in Auckland on 18 January 2023 after a short illness.